AAM77/Flatiron_Code_Challenger_Group/README.md

 # Flatiron_Code_Challenger_Group

-### Code Challenges from Flatiron Interview Prep Group
+## Code Challenges from Flatiron Interview Prep Group

 This repository contains all of the challenges from our in-person and webinar sessions.
 Each file for a challenge contains its name, difficulty, source, url, solution, and who attempted it.

+## FOR THE NEW FOLKS:

+Hi there and welcome!

+First:
+Please read the Meeting_Guidelines.md file for meeting etiquette and expectations.

+Second:
+Please see the Resources.md file.

 ## PERMISSIONS:
 Currently, only collaborators are allowed to make changes to this repo.